 - Greenspace – preserving existing open space and trees as much as possible

 - Connections – provide clear connections between the path, park entryways, the beach and park amenities (pool, sport courts, concession) for all park users

 - Directness – make sure the separated cycle path is as direct and seamless as possible across the park

 - Impact – minimizing disruption to all those who use the park, including events and businesses operating in the park

 - Parking – maintaining convenient parking for people driving to and from the beach

-The third and final round of engagement, planned for early 2022, will offer you the chance to review and share your input on the preferred cycle path route.
-The design will be fine-tuned based on this feedback and presented to the Park Board for approval in spring 2022.
+In Round 3 of engagement, open from February 14 to March 6, 2022, we invite you to review the proposed route and share your input by taking the survey.
+The design will be fine-tuned based on this feedback, and presented to the Park Board for approval in spring 2022.